-In 1995 a Community Planning Committee established by the Board of Trustees studied future needs and determined that a 30,000 square foot building was needed to serve the community for the next 20 years.
+In 1995, a Community Planning Committee established by the library's governing board studied future needs and determined that a 30,000 square foot building was needed to serve the community for the next 20 years.
 The committee recommended immediate action be initiated to acquire a new facility that could adequately serve the growing population.

-The Board adopted this recommendation in 1996, and discussions about a larger building continued for more than a decade.
+The library's board adopted this recommendation in 1996, and discussions about a larger building continued for more than a decade.
 In 2002, after collecting statistics regarding current usage, staff workspace needs, storage needs, and the amount of space required for computer workstations, shelving, and equipment, the staff estimated a 39,000 square-foot building would meet the community's needs through 2025.